unixpickle/ANFloatingPoint/README.md

 License
 =======

 This source code is under no warranty, and I do not care who or what uses it.
-If aliens use this code as butter on their toast, and as a result kill the human race, I am not responsible for their actions.
-This applies to all usage of this library, but *especially* alien usage.
+If aliens use this code as butter on their toast, and as a result decide to enslave the human race, I am not responsible for any harm that they may cause.
+This applies to all usage of this code, but *especially* alien usage.